10 Best Open Source Reporting Software Shortlist

 - Feature Set: Ensure that the software has the necessary features to meet your reporting needs.
 Open source reporting tools can vary widely in functionality, from simple data visualization to complex data processing and analysis.
 For instance, a non-profit organization might need customizable templates for donor reports, while a tech startup may require real-time analytics and dashboard capabilities.

-- Community Support: Evaluate the strength and activity of the community around the software.
+- Community Support: Unlike commercial project reporting software, an open-source version is mostly supported by its community.
+Therefore, evaluate the strength and activity of the community around the software.
 A vibrant community can provide valuable support, plugins, and updates.
 This is particularly important for small businesses without a dedicated IT team, as they can rely on community forums and contributions for troubleshooting and enhancements.

 - Integration Capabilities: Consider how well the software integrates with your existing systems.
 Open source reporting tools should be able to connect to various data sources and work with other tools in your stack.
 For example, a retail company might need software that integrates with their inventory management system to track and report stock levels accurately.